How to create an HTML link on a web page

-In the above example, this link is an absolute path link that points to the Computer Hope homepage as shown below.
-As long as the Computer Hope web page is up and running and you have an Internet connection you can visit the link with no errors.
+In the example above, the external link is an absolute path link (external link) that points to the Computer Hope website's homepage, as shown below.
+As long as the Computer Hope website is up and running and you have an Internet connection, you can visit the link with no errors.

 With an absolute link, you can link to any URL shown in your Internet address bar.
-For example, if you wanted to link to this page you could copy the " https://www.computerhope.com/issues/ch001657.htm " address and paste it into the href portion of the link.
+For example, if you wanted to link to this page, you could copy the "https://www.computerhope.com/issues/ch001657.htm" address and paste it in the href portion of the link.

 Relative HTML link example

 If the file "hope.html" did not exist in the same directory as the page trying to link to the page, you would get a 404 error.
-What makes a relative link unique is that it allows you to link to a page that will work online or offline and that can be copied to any server without any errors.
+What makes a relative link unique is that it allows you to link to a page that works online and offline.

 Additional anchor attributes